sinclairzx81/typebox/readme.md

                                                      //   y: 0,
                                                      // }
 ```
-TypeBox also provides a type of cast where values can be upgraded to meet the schematics of a given type.
-Casts retain as much information from the original value as possible and can be used to upgrade existing values in scenarios where a type may have changed.
+TypeBox also allows values to be upgraded to match the schematics of a given type.
+The `Value.Cast(...)` function can be used to upgrade a value into a target type while retaining as much information of the original value as possible.
 Casts are immutable operations.

 ```typescript
 import { Value } from '@sinclair/typebox/value'